Tai Chi at River of Life

 Tai Chi and Qigong helps the body through its slow flowing movements.
 They help the mind by improving focus and helping us keep a positive attitude.
 As we improve our mind and body, we improve the state of our health.

 Our Tai Chi classes meet on Saturdays.
-There is an intermediate class at 9AM and a beginners class at 10AM.
+Tai Chi class meets on Saturdays at 10AM

 For more information call -